-Table 229 Menu 12.
+Table 240 Menu 12.
 1: Edit IP Static Route

-FIELD DESCRIPTION Route # This is the index number of the static route that you chose in menu 12.
-Route Name Enter a descriptive name for this route.
-This is for identification purposes only.
-Active This field allows you to activate/deactivate this static route.
-Destination IP Address This parameter specifies the IP network address of the final destination.
+FIELD DESCRIPTION Destination IP Address This parameter specifies the IP network address of the final destination.
 Routing is always based on network number.
 If you need to specify a route to a single host, use a subnet mask of 255.255.255.255 in the subnet mask field to force the network number to be identical to the host ID.
 IP Subnet Mask Enter the IP subnet mask for this destination.
 Gateway IP Address Enter the IP address of the gateway.
 The gateway is an immediate neighbor of your ZyWALL that will forward the packet to the destination.
 On the LAN, the gateway must be a router on the same segment as your ZyWALL; over the WAN, the gateway must be the IP address of one of the remote nodes.
-Metric Enter a number from 1 to 15 to set this route's priority among the ZyWALL's routes (see Section 8.5 on page 151).
+Metric Enter a number from 1 to 15 to set this route's priority among the ZyWALL's routes (see Section 8.5 on page 149).
 The smaller the number, the higher priority the route has.
 Private This parameter determines if the ZyWALL will include the route to this remote node in its RIP broadcasts.
 If set to Yes , this route is kept private and not included in RIP broadcast.
-If No , the route to this remote node will be propagated to other hosts through RIP broadcasts.
-Once you have completed filling in this menu, press [ENTER] at the message "Press ENTER to Confirm" to save your configuration, or press [ESC] to cancel.
+If No , the route to this remote node will be propagated to other hosts through RIP broadcasts. ompleted filling in this menu, press [ENTER] at the message "Press ENTER to e your configuration, or press [ESC] to cancel.